BetterCallBill/interview/backend.md

 ### <span style="color:red;">When we need?</span>

--   **Multithreading programming**: 计算密集（compute-intensive，或 CPU-bound）, such like image processing and numerical simulations
+-   **Multithreading programming**: 计算密集（compute-intensive，或 CPU-bound）, such as image processing and numerical simulations
--   **Asynchronous programming**: I/O 密集（I/O-intensive，或 I/O-bound）, such as Making web requests, interacting with other services, and other I/O-bound operations like reading from and writing to files or databases
+-   **Asynchronous programming**: I/O 密集（I/O-intensive，或 I/O-bound）, such as Making web requests, interacting with other services, and other I/O-bound operations as reading from and writing to files or databases

 ### <span style="color:red;">How to write?</span>

+-   Multithreading

 ```c#
 class ThreadTest